Weights and Biases#

 • Integration: Seamlessly incorporate Wandb into your ML workflow, integrating with popular frameworks like TensorFlow and PyTorch.

-Giskard offers several compelling reasons to use it in conjunction with Weights and Biases for your machine learning projects:
+Giskard offers several compelling reasons to use it in conjunction with W&B for your ML projects:

-• Customizable Tests: Giskard generates tailored tests based on detected vulnerabilities.
+• Customizable Tests: Giskard generates tailored tests based on the detected vulnerabilities.
 You can further customize these tests by defining domain-specific data slicers and transformers.
-This flexibility ensures effective model validation and improvement.

 To use Giskard with Weights and Biases, you need to follow these steps: